Lorraine (automobile)

 The Lorraine was an automobile built in Grand Rapids, Michigan, by the Lorraine Motors Corporation from 1920 to 1922.

 History

 The Lorraine was an assembled car that succeeded the Hackett.
 The vehicle was powered by a four-cylinder Herchell-Spillman engine and was available in both open and closed models.
 Only a few hundred cars were sold.
+The production in 1920 was 300 vehicles.

 Prices ranged from $1,695 to $2,590,.
 Plans for David Dunbar Buick to build a larger Lorraine with an IOE engine did not go past the prototype stage before the company declared bankruptcy.